dpembo/e2stream-installer/e2stream-installer/readme.txt

 +----------------------------------------------------------+

 Change log
+v6.7 - 14/07/2018
+* Fixed installer to allow for download of zip and specify of additional apps directory to install

 v6.6 - 27/09/2016
 * Minor fix to recordings playback to resolve issue with transcoding ports related to change made in v6.5